Wednesday, June 10, 2009

 Very Bad Mommy

 So today I get an urgent message from Peter: we're down to two diapers.
 I make haste to the Whole Foods where they sell the environmentally correctest of all the disposable diapers in size 6.
 And when I get up to check-out girl #21 she examines the squishy package, grins and says, "How old is your baby?"
 I blush with pride.
 "She's three."
 Thud.
 Her jaw drops.
-Her eyes are hollow and cold.
-She pulls herself together.
+Her eyes go hollow and cold.
 She whispers, "She's still in diapers?!"
 My shame floweth out like a river.
 I cast my gaze downward.
 "We're starting tomorrow.
 I swear.
 We've tried to potty train her, but it's never worked.
 She likes her diapers.
 I really did try!
 It's not my fault!
 It's her fault!
 She won't use the potty!"

 After which I listen to a potty-training lecture from Checkout Girl #21, nodding obediently, thanking profusely.
 She makes me promise to come back and inform her when I've found success.
 I can't fault her.
 I have been lazy, and I am indeed a horrible mother.
 Checkout Girl #21 cared enough to call me out.
 She cared enough to shame me.
 She cared enough to double-bag me.
 I am grateful.